codr7/liblgpp/README.md

 }
 ```

 Custom interpreters are powerful and flexible tools that allow solving thorny problems with grace.
+Configurations, querys, templates, formats, formulas and scripts are some problem classes that interpreters excel in.

 The general idea is that distilling the fundamental building blocks in library form makes it possible to reduce needed effort to the point where more problems start to look like custom languages, and where it's affordable to try out new ideas and throw some away.